Phelsuma antanosy

-Phelsuma antanosy is a species of day gecko, endemic to the coastal Anosy Region in Madagascar.
+Phelsuma antanosy known as Antanosy day gecko is a species of day gecko, endemic to the coastal Anosy Region in Madagascar.
 The species was first discovered in by scientist Raxworthy & Nussbaum in the year 1993.
 Phelsuma antanosy more commonly known as Antanosy day gecko is one of 45 different species represented in the Phelsuma genus.
 This specific species of gecko has been placed on the critically endangered list by the IUCN red list since January 28, 2011.
 Little is known about the Antanosy day gecko because of its recent discovery and the small amount of research done on the species.
 Although, information about the geographical fragmentation and population location lead to the decision to put the gecko on the critically endangered list.

 Physical Description

 The Antanosy day gecko is considered one of the smaller species in the Phelsuma genus as it only reaches about 10 cm in length.
 The body of the gecko is bright green with distinct color patterns on their back and head.
 Three red lines run the dorsal side of the body starting at the rear end of the back.
 The line in the middle is the most distinct and intense in color.
 The head of the gecko has two red crossbar-like colorations and a reddish-brown lip line running from the nostrils to the eye.
 Between the crossbar-like colorations and at the edge of the eyes are blue patches.
 The ventral side of the gecko is completely white including the throat, belly, tail.